abbeygirl/nzedb/Nntpproxy.md

-## Deprecated!
+## Deprecated and no longer supported!
-If you need a connection limiting (non-pooling) nntp-proxy, [this one](https://github.com/nieluj/nntp-proxy) works well.
+If you need a connection limiting (non-pooling) nntp-proxy, [this one](https://github.com/nieluj/nntp-proxy) works well [or this one](https://github.com/ovpn-to/oVPN.to-nntp2nntp).

 **Update**: The nZEDb python based nnptproxy code misses the POST command and sadly maintainers.
 Input welcome.